Skip to main content

 4.2.1 Where there are potential impacts on quality and or safety

-The project or clinical lead will complete the full QSIA (appendix B) with involvement from a relevant clinician or clinical leader, this will detail the specific impact and risks associated with that impact, how the risk will be mitigated, how the impact will be monitored and what will trigger further mitigation or escalation.
+The project or clinical lead will complete the full QSIA (appendix B), this will detail the specific impact and risks associated with that impact, how the risk will be mitigated, how the impact will be monitored and what will trigger further mitigation or escalation.

 The project lead will submit the checklist and the full QSIA to the QSIA panel for review.